DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "If Jeanne-sama will not return from the forest, I'm going to burn it all down and cut down remaining foreign gods.
 I'm already resolved to it."

-Fairin turned around and he could see her profile.
+Farin turned around and he could see her profile.
 Her strong will to destroy the foreign gods were coming from absolute loyalty to the master.
 Before Kai could say anything Urza's strongest warrior already returned back.